UZ9/datastructures-c/README.md

 # datastructures-c

-Simple data structures in C.
+Simple data structures in C for my personal projects.

 *Note: these are by no means the fastest data structures imaginable.
 Implementations have a wide variety of optimizations depending on the task, and my task was simplicity.*